Bail (jewelry)

 A bail (also spelled "bale") is a component of certain types of jewelry, mostly necklaces, that is used to attach a pendant or stone.

+Overview

 The bail is normally placed in the center of the necklace where the pendant hangs.
 Some bails are made so a pendant can be attached after the necklace production is completed.
 This way, a necklace design can be mass-produced for multiple companies and the pendants can be attached after the necklaces are shipped to them.

+Classic bail

 A classic bail allows the chain to pass through and is connected by a ring to the pendant.
 Bails are a frequently pre-made component used on an otherwise handmade piece of jewelry.

+Hidden bail

 A pendant can also be made with a "hidden bail."
 A hidden bail is typically connected to the back of a pendant in such a way that the chain can pass through and support the pendant, but the bail cannot be seen.